 - Toilets and sinks.

 Having a serious illness or medical procedure

-Certain medical conditions or procedures may make you more susceptible to a C. difficile infection, including:
+Certain medical conditions or procedures can up the risk of getting a C. difficile infection, including:

 Other risk factors

 Older age is a risk factor.
 In one study, the risk of becoming infected with C. difficile was 10 times greater for people age 65 and older compared with younger people.

 Having one C. difficile infection increases the chance of having another one.
 The risk increases with each infection.

 - Loss of fluids, called dehydration.
 Severe diarrhea can lead to a serious loss of fluids and minerals called electrolytes.
 This makes it hard for the body to work as it should.
 It can cause blood pressure to drop so low as to be dangerous.